 Technically speaking, it’s a huge evolution.
 I recently got a new agent, so was going through all my archived work to sort out my portfolio for them.
 I was actually embarressed by some of the commissioned stuff I’d produced in the early days.
 Hopefully in another 6 years time, I’ll be embarressed by the work I’m producing now as at least it shows my efforts to always improve are working.

 How could you describe that precise moment….The one it makes you say: “Yes!
 This is great!
 I did it!
 I got it!”

-How have you handled the business side of being an artist?
+How have you handled the business side of your work?

 Do you conduct workshops for aspiring illustrators?

 I teach a little at Coventry University.
 It gets me out of the studio and talking to real people, which keeps me sane.
 I’m always happy to help out new illustrators, as long as they have made the effort to research what I do.
 I never reply to mass emails I get sent from people.

 Before you put your work “out there”.
 Do you have it critiqued by someone else, or do you just go with what your heart tells you is right?

 I sometimes show my girlfriend, but she is my harshest critique, so if I’m feeling sensitive, then I’ll just send work straight to clients and let them decide.
 I’ve learnt to take criticism on the chin though, it doesn’t effect me at all now, if a client request changes, I just get on with it and accept t’s all part of the collaborative process.
 80% of the time, being open to feedback can improve the work, it’s just important to be aware that 20% of it is absolutely bollocks and will compromise the integrity of a piece, so stand up for what you feel strongly about.

 Who’s the first illustrator/artist that comes to your mind in front of your next blank page?

 It’s got to be all about me and the project at that stage.